Overview

 A connection defines the information required to connect to an external system.

-Note: Connections are recommended for Data Collector and Transformer pipelines.
-They are not applicable for Transformer for Snowflake pipelines.
+Note: Connections are recommended for Data Collector and Transformer pipelines and for Transformer for Snowflake pipelines that run on a deployed engine.
+They are not applicable for Transformer for Snowflake pipelines that run on the IBM StreamSets hosted engine.

 Pipelines communicate with external systems to read and write data.
 Most of these external systems require sensitive information, such as user names or passwords, to access the data.
 When you configure pipelines and pipeline fragments, you can enter the details needed to connect to the external system, or you can select an existing connection that contains the details.